A family raised $20,000 in tips for their 89-year-old pizza deliveryman

 Carlos Valdez wanted to do something nice for Newey.
 He was, after all, 89 years old and delivering pizza door to door.

 Valdez decided to crowdfund on Newey’s behalf via a Venmo link on his TikTok page, and within 24 hours, he had raised more than $1,000.
-Donations ranged from a mere penny — you can actually donate just a cent on Venmo — to $500.
+Donations ranged from a mere penny — you can donate a cent on Venmo — to $500.
 Thousands of people gave small amounts of a dollar or less.
 It all added up to more than $12,000.

 @vendingheads